 In this stage, the form tutor/head of year/tutor (but not the subject of the complaint or a governor) will deal with the complaint.
 Most parents' concerns can be adequately resolved by discussion with the form tutor/head of year/tutor or with another member of staff e.g. an administrator.
 There may be no need for the complaint to be put in writing, which would formalise matters and may lead parents to feel less prepared to articulate concerns, perhaps because of a fear that such action may prejudice the interests of their child.
 The complaint should be resolved within five school days.
-However, if the complainant wishes to take the matter further, they are requested to inform the school by using the Complaints Form (see appendix A) within five school days.
+However, if the complainant wishes to take the matter further, they are requested to inform the school in writing either by post or e-mail within five school days.
 The Principal will be informed and stage 2 will be implemented.